-Deeply rooted in Bali, the Hardy family
+Deeply rooted in Bali, John Hardy and

-share their passion for the environment,
+family share their passion for the environment,

-explain why they believe bamboo is the future
+explain why they believe bamboo is the future of

-of sustainable architecture and demonstrat how
+sustainable architecture and demonstrat how living

-living in harmony with nature can be done stylishly.
+in harmony with nature can be done stylishly.

 Living in today’s COVID world, where people’s priorities globally have truly shifted, it is reasonable to ask ourselves: what does luxury mean?
 And is it still relevant?
 ‘Redefining Luxury’ is the theme of the latest issue of Tatler Homes Philippines, and in its pages Editor-in-Chief Stephanie Zubiri sought to answer these questions by focusing on the steadfastness, versatility and interconnectedness of people and their creations.